devnepal2025/devnepal.org/_posts/2021-06-23-monthly-meetup-first-event-report.md

 ---
 layout: post
-title: Event report for TECH Setu First Monthly Meetup
+title: Event report for Developers Association of Nepal First Monthly Meetup
 date: 2021-06-23
 tags:
 - meetup
 - event
 status: publish
 type: post
-published: true
+published: false
 author: Bidhya Thapa
 proofreader: BRG
 thumbnail: blogs/meetups/meetup-1-thumb.jpg
 cover_img: blogs/meetups/meetup-1-thumb.jpg
 ---

-TECH Setu is a student-led non-profit initiative with a mission to bridge the gap between IT Industry and Students.
+Developers Association of Nepal is a student-led non-profit initiative with a mission to bridge the gap between IT Industry and Students.
 In the pursuit of our mission, we conducted our first monthly tech meetup on 12th June 2021, Saturday.
-Since it is the first monthly meetup of TECH setu, so preparing everything from scratch was a necessity.
+Since it is the first monthly meetup of Developers Association of Nepal, so preparing everything from scratch was a necessity.

 ## Pre-event Proceedings